felliix/store-front-fashion/README.md

 **1.** Clone project and install the dependencies

 ```
-> git clone git@github.com:Bruno-Furtado/fastbuy-app.git && cd fastbuy-app && bundle install
+git clone git@github.com:Bruno-Furtado/fastbuy-app.git && cd fastbuy-app && bundle install
 ```

 **2.** Open the project in Android Studio.
-It is necessary to generate the `local.properties` and find your Android SDK path (press 'OK' on first alert, and do not update gradle plugin on second).
+It is necessary to generate to find your Android SDK.

+*Press 'OK' on first alert, and do not update gradle plugin on second.*

 ```
-> open -a /Applications/Android\ Studio.app android
+open -a /Applications/Android\ Studio.app android
 ```

 **3.** Start the server

 ```
-> react-native start
+react-native start
 ```

 **4.** Make sure you have a simulator installed and run the app on iOS simulator.

 ```
-> react-native run-ios
+react-native run-ios
-> react-native run-ios --simulator "My Simulator (12.1)"
+react-native run-ios --simulator "My Simulator (12.1)"
 ```

-**5.** Make sure you have installed and started an emulator and run the app on Android emulator (at first time, you have to enable the overlay permission).
+**5.** Make sure you have installed and started an emulator and run the app on Android emulator

+*At first time, you have to enable the overlay permission.*

 ```
-> react-native run-android
+react-native run-android
 ```